LLNL/axom/src/components/primal/docs/sphinx/index.rst

 are templated on coordinate type (double, float, etc.) and dimension.
 The primitives do not inherit from a common base class.
 This was a design choice in favor of simplicity and performance.
 Geometric primitives each have equality and inequality operators and an output left-shift operator.

+Primal also includes functions to merge two BoundingBox or two OrientedBoundingBox objects and to create new OrientedBoundingBox objects from a list of points.

 Operations